HomeResource CenterFleas On Dogs

 Fleas on Dogs: What Are Fleas and What Do They Look Like

-Fleas can jump from dogs to humans, and vice versa.
 This isn't great news for you or your furry friend.
 But it is possible to get rid of fleas on your pet entirely.
+And learning everything you can about fleas can help you prevent them in the first place.

 In this article, you'll learn:

-• What fleas are
+• What are fleas

 What are fleas

 Fleas are wingless insects that live in all regions of the world.
 Adult fleas are very tiny and may reach only 1/64 of an inch in size.
-Fleas feed exclusively on the blood of mammals and birds.
+They feed exclusively on the blood of mammals and birds.

 What do fleas look like on dogs

-Signs of Flea Bites on Dogs
+What Do Fleas Look Like, Signs of Flea Bites on Dogs

-1. Adult fleas.
 Fleas are visible to the naked eye, though they are very difficult to spot.
 They are about the size of a pinhead, dark brown, and almost flat-looking.

 What is the flea life cycle on dogs